Where to Stay in Chicago - A Local's Neighborhood Guide

 Best for: People looking for proximity to downtown and the sights, but also with good nightlife and shopping

-Pros: Lively entertainment and shopping district that keeps the party going late
+Pros: Lively entertainment and shopping district that keeps the party going late, always bustling

 Looking through River North and towards Lake Michigan from along Chicago Avenue.
 Photo: w_lemay, CC BY-SA 2.0, via Wikimedia Commons

 Whether you want to bask in gorgeous views of the city from high-end rooftop bars at spots like LondonHouse or get down and dirty at local dive bar Rossi’s, there’s always something tempting you to stick around this area for “one more drink.”
-From modern club music at Celeste to old-school blues at Blue Chicago, this area is also home to some of Chicago’s finest restaurants and hotels.
+From modern club music at Celeste to old-school blues at Blue Chicago, there's lots to keep you entertained.

 Where to stay